nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 You can also create a group to organize people based on their common traits.
 In addition to groups, you can also create a subgroup of a group to organize people based on a more specific category.

-<div markdown="span" class="alert alert-primary">:bulb: <strong>Tip:</strong>
+<div markdown="block" class="alert alert-primary">:bulb: <strong>Tip:</strong>
-You can sort your contacts in Notor by the group that they are in, as well as taking general notes on the group. <br>
-A few ideas on how you can use groups are:<br>
+You can sort your contacts in Notor by the group that they are in, as well as taking general notes on the group.
+A few ideas on how you can use groups are:

 <ul>
   <li>Group people you tend to talk to together.
 When meeting them, you can sort your Notor by that group, so that you can reference just their contacts</li>